kingsor/mdwiki/NextSteps-Projects-UrlShortener.md

 # URL shortener

 ## The project
-[on url shorteners](http://joshua.schachter.org/2009/04/on-url-shorteners) (Apr 2009) - pro and cons of url shortener services.
+[On url shorteners](http://joshua.schachter.org/2009/04/on-url-shorteners) (Apr 2009) - pro and cons of url shortener services.
 Scott Hanselman shows how [This URL shortener situation is officially out of control](http://www.hanselman.com/blog/ThisURLShortenerSituationIsOfficiallyOutOfControl.aspx).

 The idea started time ago but was awaked by this post [Frictionless .NET Web App Development with Nancy](http://www.horsdal-consult.dk/2011/10/frictionless-net-web-app-development.html) that I read looking for a sample for learning how to get started with MongoDB and C#.

+Here are usefull infos about [URL shortening](https://en.wikipedia.org/wiki/URL_shortening) on Wikipedia.

 ### The ultimate list of the 11 best url shortener services
 [The ultimate list of the 11 best url shortener services](https://www.intelligenteconomist.com/url-shortener-services/)